kwang2049/easy-elasticsearch/README.md

 pool = {
     'id1': 'What is Python?
-Is it a programming language', 'id2': 'Which Python version is the best?'
+Is it a programming language', 'id2': 'Which Python version is the best?',
     'id3': 'Using easy-elasticsearch in Python is really convenient!'
 }
 bm25 = ElasticSearchBM25(pool, 'elasticsearch-7.12.1/bin')  # remember to use your local path of elasticsearh/bin